buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeam.md

 For any other longitudinal structural member, not constrained to be predominately horizontal nor vertical, or where this semantic information is irrelevant, the entity _IfcMember_ should be used.

-> NOTE&nbsp; The representation of load-bearing beams in a structural analysis model is provided by subtypes of _IfcStructuralMember_ (with _IfcStructuralCurveMember_ being mostly applicable) as part of an _IfcStructuralAnalysisModel_.
+> NOTE  The representation of load-bearing beams in a structural analysis model is provided by subtypes of _IfcStructuralMember_ (with _IfcStructuralCurveMember_ being mostly applicable) as part of an _IfcStructuralAnalysisModel_.
 The camber of a beam may be defined by assigning an _IfcStructuralCurveMember_ with displacement coordinates.
 Multiple sets of camber ordinates may be provided that are qualified by the particular load case, where full dead load would typically be used for fabrication, and other scenarios used for other loading conditions such as during construction.

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 ## Attributes

 ### PredefinedType
 Predefined generic type for a beam that is specified in an enumeration.
 There may be a property set given specifically for the predefined types.
-> NOTE&nbsp; The _PredefinedType_ shall only be used, if no _IfcBeamType_ is assigned, providing its own _IfcBeamType.PredefinedType_.
+> NOTE  The _PredefinedType_ shall only be used, if no _IfcBeamType_ is assigned, providing its own _IfcBeamType.PredefinedType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.